Mataró

-Mataró ([mətəˈɾo]) is the capital and largest town of the comarca of the Maresme, in the province of Barcelona, Catalonia Autonomous Community, Spain.
-It is located on the Costa del Maresme, to the south of Costa Brava, between Cabrera de Mar and Sant Andreu de Llavaneres, 30 km north-east of Barcelona.
-As of 2021, it had a population of c.
-122,932 inhabitants.
+Mataró ([mətəˈɾo]) is the capital and largest town of the Maresme county in Catalonia, Spain.
+It is located on the Maresme coast, to the south of Costa Brava, between Cabrera de Mar and Sant Andreu de Llavaneres, 30 km north-east of Barcelona.
+As of 2021, it had a population of 129,749.

 History

 Mataró dates back to Roman times when it was a village known as "Iluro" or "Illuro".
 The ruins of a first-century BC Roman bath house (known locally as the Torre Llauder) were recently discovered and can be visited.
 The coastal N-II highway follows the same path as the original Roman road, Via Augusta.

 Mataró was declared a city by royal decree, even though at the time (nineteenth century) the population fell short of the requirement for city status.

 The first railway in peninsular Spain was the Mataró – Barcelona line which opened on 28 October 1848 by the Catalan businessman and Mataró native Miquel Biada.
 This line now forms part of the Renfe/Rodalies de Catalunya R1 suburban service between L'Hospitalet de Llobregat and Maçanet-Massanes.
 Mataró is also connected with Barcelona and Girona by the C-32 autopista (freeway) and with Granollers by the C-60 autopista.

 During the 1992 Summer Olympics in Barcelona, Mataró was the starting point for the marathon events.